VIDEO DXGKRNL FATAL ERROR in Windows 10 [FIXED]

 - Now, type the following command and press Enter:

 - Make sure to change an X value with the letter of the mounted drive with Windows 10 installation.

 - After the procedure is finished, restart your computer.

 Solution 5 – Reinstall the graphics card driver

-According to the users, it seems that VIDEO_DXGKRNL_FATAL_ERROR error is caused by Intel graphics, and in order to fix this error you’ll have to reinstall the Intel graphics driver.
+According to the users, it seems that VIDEO DXGKRNL FATAL ERROR is caused by Intel graphics, and in order to fix this error you’ll have to reinstall the Intel graphics driver.
 To do that, follow these steps:

 - Press Windows Key + X on your keyboard to open Power User Menu.
 Choose Device Manager from the list.

 - Once Device Manager opens, find the driver you wish to remove, right click it and choose Uninstall from the menu.